DFEC-R2D2/r2d2/readme.md

 - Serve as an example of multi-diciplinary engineering
 - Support internal events like: Major's Night, DF evnets, and DFEC events
-- Support external events like: conventions, STEM outreach, and recruiting events.
+- Support external events like: STEM outreach and recruiting events.

 # Architecture